NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Clockwork Researcher.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Intelligence**, and one is a free ability boost.

 You're trained in the Society skill and the Engineering Lore skill.
-You gain the [[Feats/Eye For Numbers|Eye For Numbers]] skill feat.
+You gain the [[Eye For Numbers|Eye For Numbers]] skill feat.

 *Source: Pathfinder Guns & Gears*
 *OGL*